dorlib/todo-list-manager/services/cli/client/README.md

 ## Commands List

-Here you can find summery how to use every CLI command that available for all users.
+### Here you can find summery of how to use every CLI command that available for all users.

 | Command     | Flags | Description | example |
 |:---------------|:------|:------------|:--------|